Zeyu-Li/github-index-generator/README.md

 * [Math322](https://github.com/Zeyu-Li/math322) - None
 * [Pandoc Action Example](https://github.com/Zeyu-Li/pandoc-action-example) - using the pandoc document converter on GitHub Actions 🤖
 * [Personal Snippets](https://github.com/Zeyu-Li/personal-snippets) - My personal vs code snippets ✂️
+* [Positron Google Chrome Extension](https://github.com/Zeyu-Li/Positron-Google-Chrome-Extension) - Positron is a Chrome extension that scans all posts on your social media feed and hides them before you even see it.
+Our extension gives a reason for why it hide the post and allows you to view it if you so choose.
+There are several types of post that our system will flag including hate speech, self harm, harassment, and more!
+[Website @ [positron-rouge.vercel.app/](https://positron-rouge.vercel.app/)]
 * [Readme Template](https://github.com/Zeyu-Li/README_template) - A template for README files :pencil:
 * [Reboot](https://github.com/Zeyu-Li/Reboot) - REBOOT - a VR/PC prototype for use in pain research and rehabilitation to help address financial barriers in the delivery of VR neurofeedback intervention 🧠 [Website @ [rebootgame.vercel.app/](https://rebootgame.vercel.app/)]
 * [Saveimagetogallery](https://github.com/Zeyu-Li/SaveImagetoGallery) - This is the code to save the image from Imageview to galley in Android Studio 📸